-Come out at 9 am on Thursdays to room 132* in the Capitol where you'll get a brief training on how to talk to your legislators, as well as information about bills or issues that are being worked on.
+Come out at 9 am on Thursdays to the State Capitol where you'll get a brief training on how to talk to your legislators, as well as information about bills or issues that are being worked on.
 From there, you'll have a chance to talk to your representatives.
 We hope to have you out by 11am!

 No need to sign up or RSVP, just show up!
 Please be sure to bring a photo ID to get into the Capitol.